AdiKsOnDev/GitSum/README.md

 ## :heavy_plus_sign: Contributions
 Contributions to the GitHub Repository Summarizer Chrome Extension are welcome!
 If you have any ideas, bug fixes, or feature enhancements, feel free to submit a pull request or create an issue.
 Please ensure that your contributions adhere to the repository's guidelines and coding standards.

+## :green_book: Installation
+If you are a developer and you wish to contribute/tinker with the extension a bit, for our repository and follow these steps:

+Clone or download the repository to your local machine.
+Open Google Chrome and type `chrome://extensions` in the address bar.
+Enable the "Developer mode" toggle located in the top right corner of the page.
+Click the "Load unpacked" button and select the folder containing the cloned/downloaded repository.
+The extension should now appear in your list of installed extensions.

 ## License
 The GitHub Repository Summarizer Chrome Extension is licensed under the MIT License.
 Feel free to modify and distribute the extension while adhering to the license terms.